lbruand/freetle/GETTINGSTARTED.markdown

 During transformations, a Context is used to store information for later use.

-## Transformations
+## TransformContextFreeTransformations

-Freetle provides various type of transformations.
+Freetle provides various types of transformations.
 They come in two kinds :
- * Context-free transformations.
+ * Context-free transformations (which are derived from ContextFreeTransform).
- * Context-using or Context modifying transformations.
+ * Context-using or Context modifying transformations (which are derived from ContextWritingTransform or ContextReadingTransform).

+Transformation can be combined using

 ## Operators